Carrooi/Node-TreeCheckboxList/README.md

 You can automatize this by setting resultElement.
 It can be only text input and after every change, stringified array of names will be added into this input.

+Also if you set this result element and it has got some value in it, tree-checkbox-list will parse it like JSON and pass it into the `defaults` value (see below).

 ```
 tree.setResultElement($('#resultInput'));